ROvACC/training-docs/docs/source/sop/bucharest.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 | Bucharest LROP has 2 runway, 08L/26R and 08R/26L.
-| Transition level for LROP is 4000 ft
+| Transition altitude for LROP is 4000 ft

 .. list-table:: LROP runway configuration
    :header-rows: 1